derdilla/blood-pressure-monitor-fl/docs/testing.md

 ```

 To ues the emulator `--browser-name android-chrome --android-emulator` is
 required. `--flavor github` is needed for the driver to find the apk.

-All tests:
+All tests are run by the CI and can also be manually run before merge:

 ```bash
 flutter test integration_test --flavor github
 ```